Ranam (2021 film)

-Ranam is a 2021 Indian Kannada-language film written and directed by V Samudra, and produced by Kanakapura Srinivas starring Chiranjeevi Sarja, Deepti Sati, Chetan Kumar and Varalaxmi Sarathkumar with a music score by Ravi Shankar and Chinna and cinematography by Niranjan Babu it was released in India on 26 March 2021.
+Ranam is a 2021 Indian Kannada-language film written and directed by V. Samudra starring Chiranjeevi Sarja, Deepti Sati, Chetan Kumar and Varalaxmi Sarathkumar with a music score by Ravi Shankar and Chinna and cinematography by Niranjan Babu it was released in India on 26 March 2021.
 The film marks Sarja's penultimate and posthumous appearance following his untimely demise on 7 June 2020.

 Plot

 The story tells about four students who take it upon themselves to solve the problems being faced by farmers and decide to take on corrupt politicians.